falaelcom/raw-profiler/README.md

 Option 1. is complient with the best programming practices by avoiding global scope contamination.

 Option 2. allows for adding and removing of logging and profiling code quickly and easily without the burden of constantly adding and removing profiling function declarations.
-When working on large projects with lots of logging and profiling, this consideration might overcome the best programming practice requirements. `raw-profiler` intentionally uses rather specific function names lowering the chance for name collisions.
+When working on large projects with lots of logging and profiling, this consideration might overcome the best programming practice requirements.
+Another major consideration is maintaining a single profiler instance in memory with a complex hierarchy of npm modules containing profiling hit points.
+In such cases the cost of passing a profiler instance down the node module tree might be unacceptable;
+Option 2 provides an easy way around such challenge. `raw-profiler` intentionally uses rather specific function names lowering the chance for name collisions.

 For illustrative purposes, both import styles are used interchangeably in this document.